Can you make Prata?

 !Unlimited Roti Prata and teh/kopi at the end of this workshop! :)

 Making prata requires skills in slapping and swinging the dough - something our chefs will be more than happy to demonstrate and have you try!
-In this workshop, we will be learning how to make prata filled with popular add-ons such as egg, onion, cheese, banana and even instant noodles!
+In this workshop, we will be learning how prata filled with popular add-ons such as egg, onion, cheese, banana and even instant noodles are flipped and prepared!